node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * All this modules has been installed as local dependencies
-* NPM can also install modules as global so we can run them as programs from anywere
+* NPM can also install modules as global so we can run them as programs from anywhere
 * To install a module as global we also run npm install but we add the **-g** parameter
 * For example when we installed [http-server](https://github.com/indexzero/http-server) we installed it as global so we can use it from any folder